NVlabs/neuralangelo/DATA_PROCESSING.md

     ```
     You can also manually adjust the parameters in the yaml file directly.

-5. Inspect results in Blender (optional but recommended)
+### Inspect and adjust COLMAP results

-    For certain cases, the camera poses estimated by COLMAP could be wrong, and the bounding region estimation could be off.
+For certain cases, the camera poses estimated by COLMAP could be erroneous.
+In addition, the automated estimation of the bounding sphere could be inaccurate (which ideally should include the scene/object of interest).
-    We offer some tools to to inspect the pre-processing results.
+We offer some tools to to inspect and adjust the pre-processing results.
 Below are some options:

 - Blender: Download [Blender](https://www.blender.org/download/) and follow the instructions in our [add-on repo](https://github.com/mli0603/BlenderNeuralangelo).
 - This [Jupyter notebook](projects/neuralangelo/scripts/visualize_colmap.ipynb) (using K3D) can be helpful for visualizing the COLMAP results.

+It is highly recommended that the bounding sphere is adjusted.
+You can do so by manually specifying the refining sphere center and size in the `data.readjust` config.

 ## DTU dataset
 - Please use respecting the license terms of the dataset.